dotnet/docs-maui/docs/platform-integration/native-embedding.md

 In this example, a <xref:Microsoft.Maui.Controls.Button> is converted to a <xref:UIKit.UIView> object.

-In addition, iOS has a `ToUIViewController` extension method that attempts to convert a .NET MAUI control to a <xref:UIKit.UIViewController>:
+In addition, a `ToUIViewController` extension method can be used to attempt to convert a .NET MAUI control to a <xref:UIKit.UIViewController>:

 ```csharp
 MyMauiPage myMauiPage = new MyMauiPage();